AI4VBH/AIDE-front-end/documentation/accessibility-statement.md

 We know that some parts of this website are not fully accessible:
 For example:

-- Clinical Review DICOM viewer cannot be operated by Keyboard alone.
+- Clinical Review page is not accessible.
 - Some column headers are missing labels which may mean that a screen reader is ineffective on some tables.
+- Some fields are inaccessible using only a keyboard
 - Colour contrast is insufficient on some input fields and table headers.